Family Camp at Camp Pinnacle

 Can I bring my own food or alcoholic beverages?

 Food is prohibited in cabins because it attracts animals.
 Any food you bring must be kept in your car.
 Fruit is always available between meals.
-Snacks are also provided on any off-camp trip.

 If you choose to bring a personal cooler, you may store it in your cabin or vehicle.
-Please bring cans and plastic cups only—no glass for safety reasons.

 If you are of legal drinking age, you may bring alcohol to consume it responsibly during your stay.
 Providing alcohol to any persons under 21 is strictly prohibited.
 You are restricted from consuming alcohol or being under the influence during participation in activities including swimming and the use of any watercraft.